RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: Related Work

 \subsection{Sharding-based Blockchain}

-A sharding-based blockchain could have higher throughput with more validators in the network.
-By distributing the transactions to different shards, the total throughput is equal to the product of the in-shard throughput and the number of shards.
-According to the literature, several high throughput and secure systems have been proposed.
-RSCoin~\cite{danezis2015centrally} implemented a centrally banked system via sharding.
-A simple Two Phase Commit (2PC) has been utilized between the user and a set of mintettes from one shard.
-Elastico~\cite{luu2016secure} proposed the first sharding-based consensus protocol for public blockchain.
-They achieved a near-linear computational scalability which can tolerates 1/4 fraction of corruptions among all the nodes.
-In their system, PoW was adopted to establish the identities of the validators, and BFT protocol was used within the shard.
-OmniLedger~\cite{kokoris2017omniledger} shards and selects a leader via a verifiable random function (VRF).
-A variant of ByzCoin~\cite{kogias2016enhancing} has been used to improve the throughput.
-RapidChain~\cite{zamanirapidchain} improves the throughput and achieves a total resiliency to a 1/3 of corruptions from all nodes via a synchronous protocol.
+A sharding-based blockchain basically distributes transactions to different shards.
+It is an intuitive solution to improve scalability, as the total throughput is equal to the product of in-shard throughput and the number of shards.
+This idea has attracted the attention of researchers and a few high throughput and secure systems have been built upon it.
+RSCoin~\cite{danezis2015centrally} leverages sharding to build a centrally banked system, where a simple Two Phase Commit (2PC) has been utilized between the user and a set of mintettes from one shard.
+Elastico~\cite{luu2016secure} proposed the first sharding-based permissionless blockchain with BFT consensus.
+It achieves a near-linear computational scalability and tolerates corruptions of 1/4 nodes.
+OmniLedger~\cite{kokoris2017omniledger} also adopts sharding, which selects a leader via a verifiable random function (VRF) and utilizes a variant of ByzCoin~\cite{kogias2016enhancing} to improve throughput.
+RapidChain~\cite{zamani2018rapidchain} considers sharding in the context of synchronous protocols, which improves throughput and is resilient to the corruption of 1/3 nodes.
+Monoxide~\cite{wang2019monoxide} proposes asynchronous consensus zones that shard the Proof-of-Work (PoW) blockchain.
+They propose eventual atomicity to ensure transaction atomicity across zones, and Chu-ko-nu mining to ensure effective mining power within one zone.
+Dang\textit{et al.}\cite{dang2019towards} propose a sharding blockchain based on trusted hardware, Intel SGX, to achieve high performances for both consensus and shard formation protocols.